Linear–quadratic regulator

-The LQR can be run repeatedly with a receding horizon; this is a form of model predictive control.

-The LQR is also an important part of the solution to the LQG (linear–quadratic–Gaussian) problem.
+LQR controllers possess inherent robustness with guaranteed gain and phase margin, and they also are part of the solution to the LQG (linear–quadratic–Gaussian) problem.
 Like the LQR problem itself, the LQG problem is one of the most fundamental problems in control theory.

 General description

-The settings of a (regulating) controller governing either a machine or process (like an airplane or chemical reactor) are found by using a mathematical algorithm that minimizes a cost function with weighting factors supplied by a human (engineer).
+The settings of a (regulating) controller governing either a machine or process (like an airplane or chemical reactor) are found by using a mathematical algorithm that minimizes a cost function with weighting factors supplied by the operator.
 The cost function is often defined as a sum of the deviations of key measurements, like altitude or process temperature, from their desired values.
 The algorithm thus finds those controller settings that minimize undesired deviations.
 The magnitude of the control action itself may also be included in the cost function.

 The LQR algorithm reduces the amount of work done by the control systems engineer to optimize the controller.
 However, the engineer still needs to specify the cost function parameters, and compare the results with the specified design goals.
 Often this means that controller construction will be an iterative process in which the engineer judges the "optimal" controllers produced through simulation and then adjusts the parameters to produce a controller more consistent with design goals.